martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A given application service might be addressed by multiple DNS domain names for a variety of reasons, and a given deployment might service multiple domains or protocols.
-One way to address this issue is for the service to require the client to send the TLS Server Name Identification (SNI) extension as discussed in {{TLS, Section 4.4.2.2}}.
+TLS Extensions such as TLS Server Name Identification (SNI), discussed in {{TLS, Section 4.4.2.2}}, and Application Layer Protocol Negotiation (ALPN), discussed in
+{{ALPN}}, provide a way for the application to indicate the desired identifier and protocol to the server, which can be used to select the most appropriate certificate.

 To accommodate the workaround that was needed before the development of the SNI extension, this specification allows multiple DNS-IDs,